macOS High Sierra Preview

 There is no doubt that these changes will improve our Safari browsing, so we look forward to them with anticipation (and some apprehension as well as relief relating to the demise of the common advertisement).

-There are some nice new features coming in Photos including new editing tools Curves and Selective Color and some new professionally inspired filters too join the nine that are already included.
-Recalling the professionally inspired filters we used to use in Aperture (RIP), we have high hopes for these.
+There are some nice new features coming in Photos including new editing tools Curves and Selective Color and some new professionally inspired filters to replace the nine that were there in Sierra.
+Recalling the professionally inspired filters we used to use in Aperture (RIP), we had high hopes for these, but they are basically variations of three different styles: Vivid, Dramatic, and black and white, with warm and cool options.
+You can of course edit the effects further using the other tools available to you.

 There are also some fun options for editing Live Photos coming.
 The new Loop effect will make it easy to loop a Live photo, so it will be more like a gif.
-While a Long Exposure effect will achieve something akin to a slow-shutterspeed photo from a Live Photo, blurring water or extending light trails.
+While a Long Exposure effect will achieve something akin to a slow-shutterspeed photo from a Live Photo, blurring water or extending light trails caused by fireworks or traffic.

 With the arrival of these new edit modes for Live Photos we might actually take some photos with Live Photos turned on (because, let’s face it, right now it’s a bit pointless).